TalaoDAO/marketplace/sites/all/modules/contrib/filefield_paths/README.md

     * Convert unicode characters into US-ASCII with the Transliteration module.
 * Automatically updates unprocessed file paths in any Text fields on the entity.
 * Retroactive updates - rename and/or move previously uploaded files.
+* Active updating - actively rename and/or move previously uploaded files.
 * Automatically create an redirect when moving uploaded files using the Redirect module.